Cookery Classes

 Turkish Shortbread Cookies with Pistachio – Fistikli Un Kurabiyesi

-Turkish shortbread cookies with pistachio, Fistikli Un Kurabiyesi
+Turkish shortbread cookies with pistachio, Fistikli Un Kurabiyesi from SEBZE cookery book

 This delicious, crumbly shortbread cookies, un kurabiyesi, is a national favouite; my mother would make them for her afternoon tea gatherings, bayrams and special occasions when I was a child.
 You will find them in our pastanes, patisseries in plain, with almond or sometimes with dried fruits in Turkey.
 They are delicious, enjoyed with Turkish coffee, Turk kahvesi and tea, cay.

 I added coarsely ground (or very finely chopped) pistachios to mine – it is nice to feel the texture and enjoy the taste of pistachios, so take care not to ground them too finely.
 Turkish pistachios, as referred as green emeralds are packed with flavour and we use nuts liberally in our desserts and sweet treats.
 They add a delicious, fragrant nutty taste.
 You can use ground almonds or hazelnuts instead of pistachio too.
 These fistikli un kurabiyesi is a great hit with my family and friends; I hope you enjoy them as much as we do.
-Please kindly note that this is a new recipe and not included at my cookery book, Ozlem’s Turkish Table.
+This recipe is from my new book, SEBZE, Vegetarian recipes from my Turkish kitchen, along with 85 other delicious, easy to make Turkish recipes.
+You can order a copy of SEBZE here, delivered worldwide.

 Turkish Shortbread Cookies with Pistachio – Fistikli Un Kurabiyesi